 - Add fluffy whipped cream cheese mixture to cooled pie shell.

-How to Make Strawberry Topping
+Step 3: Make Strawberry Topping

 And finally, let’s talk about the different options we have for making the strawberry topping.